tweag/python-monorepo-example/content/blog/2022-09-14-bazel-nix-migration-experience/index.md

     nix_file = "//:nixpkgs.nix",
 )

 # Configure a toolchain from the nixpkgs repository above.
+This means we will
+# use a fixed version of the C++ compiler, which helps with reproducible builds.
 load("@io_tweag_rules_nixpkgs//nixpkgs:nixpkgs.bzl", "nixpkgs_cc_configure")
 nixpkgs_cc_configure(
     name = "nixpkgs_config_cc",